revm_bytecode/

 273

-274 /// Calculates the difference between the number of input and output stack elements.
+274 /// Returns the number of output stack elements.

 275 #[inline]